Tips on decluttering

 10. Choose a theme and stick to it.

-You spend less time cleaning around your items, giving you more time to enjoy the space that you’ve created
+- Spending less time cleaning around your items, giving you more time to enjoy the space that you’ve created

 We Buy Any House’s Top Tips for Decluttering –